 What we all need to start learning how to use by 2015...

 Well, they are here, the next generation of science standards (NGSS).
 This new set of standards are available for states to adopt.
 At the present time California will be adopting (current adoption and review timeline) them but have the option to add or delete components.
 As administrators, teachers, parents and students, it would be a good idea to get to know these as soon as possible so that current curriculum maps can be overhauled, curriculum developed, materials and textbook purchased, and crucial staff development offered before students will be asked to master proficiency expectations (PE's) on state-wide standardized tests.
-With that in mind, here are some materials that you will find helpful when attempting to navigate through the "tangle" of new terms, acronyms, constructs, goals and objectives behind the NGSS.
+With that in mind, here are some.
+For more information visit the departments "

 California Academic Contents Standards for Science... "are a bold initiative.. they describe what to teach, not how to teach it... they are an enduring commitment, not a passing fancy... they are our commitment to excellence."
 [From a message from the State Board of Education and the State Superintendent of Public Instruction concerning Science Academic Content Standards.]